alparius/bac-stat/README.md

 # bac-stat
-Statistics from the Romanian Baccalaureate results for a Data Literacy course project
+Statistics from the *Romanian Baccalaureate* results for a *Data Literacy* course project.